Did you know?

 - 3rd prize: $250 in scholarship money

-All entries are were due by Friday, May 13, 2016.
 Thank you to all who entered our contest!
-We will be posting the winners in the coming weeks.
+We will be opening the contest again in 2017.

 Meet the 2015 Multimedia Contest Winners